About Highlight Questions

 - If desired, group multiple words together by clicking between the words (click again to separate the words).

 - If desired, click on a word or group to specify that it should be non-interactive.
 Interactive words are outlined, and non-interactive words are not.

-Qtip: You can use the Stop Words feature in the question Editing Pane on the right to automatically specify basic words (it, the, to, a, etc.) as non-interactive.
+Qtip: You can use the Stop Words feature in the question editing pane on the right to automatically specify basic words (it, the, to, a, etc.) as non-interactive.

 - If desired, click the Like/Dislike text to edit the names of the categories.

-The Highlight question type can be customized using a few special features found in the question Editing Pane.
+The Highlight question type can be customized using a few special features found in the question editing pane.

-- Categories: Increase the range of your Like/Dislike scale to include more than three options.
+Increase the range of your Like/Dislike scale to include more than three options.
 You can also use the Automatic Categories option to alter the scale to use words like Effective/Ineffective.

-- Text size: Change the font size for the interactive text part of your question.
+Change the font size for the interactive text part of your question.

-There are several visualization types available for Highlight questions: Simple Table, Bar Chart, Text Highlights, and Word Cloud.
+In the Results section of the Reports tab, there are several visualization types available for Highlight questions: Simple Table, Bar Chart, Text Highlights, and Word Cloud.
 For more information on these visualization types, please visit the linked visualization support pages.